partlyjadedyouth/joonyoung.dev/static/projectAssets/note-n-rest/index.md

 ![poster](/projectAssets/note-n-rest/nnr_poster.png)_The poster that I created using gen-AI_

-This design work was submitted as coursework for **Creative Research Practice** course at Dept. of Information Science, Seoul National University.
+This design work was submitted as coursework for **Creative Research Practice** course at Dept. of Information Science and Culture Studies, Seoul National University.